HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 Lighthouse computes a score for each audit, ranging from 0% to 100%, and those scores are then factored into the overall scores.
 The caching score is based on potential byte savings.
 When we examine the Lighthouse results, we can get a perspective of how many sites are doing well with their cache policies.

-**Placeholder for Figure 19: Distribution of Lighthouse audit scores for the `uses-long-cache-ttl` for mobile web pages.**
+{# Figure 19: Distribution of Lighthouse audit scores for the `uses-long-cache-ttl` for mobile web pages. #}

 {{ figure_markup(
   image="17_cache_ttl_lighthouse_score.png",
   caption="Distribution of Lighthouse audit scores for the `uses-long-cache-ttl` for mobile web pages.",